 Here are some examples: kind, moody, respectful, mean, honest, a liar, positive, controlling, compassionate, apologetic (bad sign if he’s always trying to make up for bad or addictive behavior).
 When you weigh the five adjectives, do they come out positive or negative?

-3. Does the guy I’m dating encourage me to become my best self, the person God designed me to be?
+3. Does the guy I’m seeing encourage me to become my best self, the person God designed me to be?

-In a healthy relationship, it isn’t all about him.
+In a healthy relationship, it isn’t all about the guy.
 In a healthy relationship he cheers you on in your growth and personal pursuits.
 If he feels threatened by or jealous of your realistic interests, family, and friends–if you’re feeling isolated–press the pedal to the medal, and don’t look back!
+I’m not kidding.

 4. In a picture of our relationship, how would I draw the two of us?

 Are you standing behind him, following his lead and feeling like you don’t have a say in the matter?
 Ever.
 Are you moving ahead of him, having to drag him along?
 In a healthy relationship, most often you are moving forward side-by-side, both giving and receiving respect and being heard.In a healthy relationship, most often you are moving forward side-by-side, both giving and receiving respect and being heard.
 Click To Tweet